Black Flying-fox

 Colors

-Uniformly jet-black fur across the body, occasionally with a subtle reddish-brown or chocolate mantle around the neck and shoulders; skin on wings is dark grey to black.
+Uniformly jet-black fur, occasionally featuring a subtle reddish-brown or dark chocolate mantle on the neck and shoulders.

 Key Features